Auros/SiraUtil/README.md

 ### Notice
 Currently, any SiraSabers do not generate VRControllers.
 I might consider changing this in the future, but I like the idea of a mod explicitly manipulating their saber.

-Also, because of the way the base game hardcodes two sabers only, the saber burn effects and the saber hitting walls/colliding with each other effect are unpresent on any SiraSabers at the moment.

 ## Support
 Have any questions about SiraUtil, Zenject, or the Sabers namespace?
 Reach out to me (Auros#0001) and I will gladly assist!